-The strongest decrease in the colloidal fraction along the salinity gradient was observed for the insoluble trivalent and tetravalent hydrolysates, as illustrated for AI, Fe, Ti and Zr in Fig. 11.
-This decrease from ca. 80-90% of the colloidal fraction in the, freshwater to 10-20% at 20-15% salinity is the most pronounced for Fe, as recorded
+The strongest decrease in the colloidal fraction along the salinity gradient was observed for the insoluble trivalent and tetravalent hydrolysates, as illustrated for Al, Fe, Ti and Zr in Fig. 10.
+This decrease in the colloidal fraction, from ca. 80-90% of the total dissolved concentration in the freshwater, to 10-20 % at 20-15 ‰ salinity, is the most pronounced for Fe, as recorded through all seasons.

-- freshwater to 10-20% at 20-15‰ salinity is the most pronounced for Fe, as recorded through all seasons.
 Similar to organic carbon, this decrease is the largest in the summer and the smallest during winter-ice formation periods.
-Large decreases in the colloidal fraction with increasing salinity are also recorded for Mn and Pb; the major changes occurred at low salinities (< 5‰), as shown in Fig. 12a and d.
-In contrast, - the decrease was much smaller for Cu and Ni (Fig. 12b and c, respectively), which exhibited a somewhat constant proportion of colloids or only a 10% decrease over the full range of salinities, respectively.
-Similarly, oxyanions and neutral molecules linked to colloids, such as V, Cr, As and Sb, demonstrated a general decrease of the % colloids with salinity (Fig. 13), although this decrease was different across the different - seasons and most pronounced for As and Cr (Fig. 13 b, c).
-The colloidal fraction of trivalent REEs followed the pattern of Fe (for LREEs) and OC (for HREEs).
-Finally, U strongly decreased its colloidal fraction in the range of low salinities and then remained mostly in dissolved form during all of the studied seasons (Fig. 14d).
-Taken together, the rather uniform distribution of the colloidal fraction vs. salinity during the - different seasons shown in Figs. 10-14 allows for the size fractionation of major and trace elements to be approximated with an average value calculated for the range of low salinities (0 to 5‰, 36 samples) and for the intermediate to high salinities (5 to 30‰, 29 samples), as illustrated in the form of a stack diagram (Fig. 15).
-Despite the significant uncertainty that stems from the high dispersity of the data points across the different seasons, it is still apparent that both for low and high salinity ranges, there are three groups of chemical elements dependent upon their affinity to colloids: (1) < 10-20 % in colloidal fraction: Li, Na, K, Si, Ca, Sr, Rb, Mg, B, Mo, Ba, Cs, P, and U; (2) from 20 to 40 % in colloids: Sb, Mn, Zn, As, V, Y, Ni, Cd, Co, Cr, Ga, DOC, Cu, Ti, and Al, and

-(3) 40-80 % present in colloidal form: Hf, Pb, Zr, all REEs, and Fe.
-A second important observation is the systematically lower proportion of colloidal material in the 5-30 ‰ saline waters compared to the beginning of the estuary (0-5 ‰).
-This difference ranges from 5 to 20 % among the different trace elements with the largest shift being observed for Co and Pb.
+Large decreases in the colloidal fraction with increasing salinity are also recorded for Mn and Pb; the major changes occurred at low salinities (<5%), as shown in Fig. 11a and d.
+In contrast, the decrease was much smaller for Cu and Ni (Fig. 11b and c, respectively), which exhibited a somewhat constant proportion of colloids or only a 10% decrease over the full range of salinities, respectively.
+Similarly, oxyanions and neutral molecules linked to colloids, such as V, Cr, As and Sb, demonstrated a general decrease in the % colloids with salinity (Fig. 12), although this decrease was different across the different seasons and most pronounced for As and Cr (Fig. 12b, c).
+The colloidal fraction of trivalent REEs (Fig. 13) followed the pattern of Fe (for LREEs) and OC (for HREEs).
+Finally, U strongly decreased its colloidal fraction in the range of low salinities and then remained mostly in dissolved form during all of the studied seasons (Fig. 13).
+Taken together, the rather uniform distribution of the colloidal fraction versus salinity during the different seasons shown in Figs. 9-13 allows for the size fractionation of major and trace elements to be approximated with an average value calculated for the range of low salinities (0 to 5 ‰, 36 samples) and for the intermediate to high salinities (5 to 30 ‰, 29 samples), as illustrated in the form of a stack diagram (Fig. 14).
+Despite the significant uncertainty that stems from the high dispersity of the data points across the different seasons, it is still apparent that both for low- and high-salinity ranges, there are three groups of chemical elements dependent upon their affinity for colloids: (1) < 10-20 % in colloidal fraction: Li, Na, K, Si, Ca, Sr, Rb, Mg, B, Mo, Ba, Cs, P, and U; (2) from 20 to 40 % in colloids: Sb, Mn, Zn, As, V, Y, Ni, Cd, Co, Cr, Ga, OC, Cu, Ti, and Al, and (3) 40-80 % present in colloidal form: Hf, Pb, Zr, all REEs, and Fe.
+A second important observation is the systematically lower proportion of colloidal material in the 5-30 ‰ saline waters compared to the beginning of the estuary (0-5 %).
+This difference ranges from 5 to 20% among the different trace elements, with the largest shift being observed for Co and Pb.

-10 3.4 Size fractionation of trace elements among major colloidal pools along the salinity gradient
+3.3 Size fractionation of trace elements among major colloidal pools along the salinity gradient